vimcasts/vimcasts.org/source/blog/practical-vim-is-a-best-seller.md

 The reviews of Practical Vim have been terrific.
 Linux Format Magazine [rated it 9/10][linuxformat].
 To date, Practical Vim has [32 reviews on Amazon.com][us] as well as [7 reviews on the UK version of the site][uk].
 5 stars!

-If youâ€™ve read Practical Vim, please take a moment to review it on Amazon.
+If you’ve read Practical Vim, please take a moment to review it on Amazon.
 It really makes a difference.
 As [Johan Aulin said][best]:

 > Decided I want a Vim book for my birthday.
 Based on Amazon reviews, I settled on Practical Vim by @nelstrom as the best choice.